oddsocks1024/XTra-RAM/README.md

 | 90000h - 8FFFFh | XTra-RAM Bank 2    | 576K - 640K |

-* It is possible to configure and use RAM in the UMA area, but this is very system configuration specific.
+* It is possible to configure and use RAM in the UMA area, but this is very system specific and you must be careful not to conflict with the BIOS or Video.

 ## Support Me
 * [My Projects](https://projects.amiga-hardware.com) - Donate on this page